 Mr. Bearden works as a programmer analyst in UTHealth's School of Biomedical Informatics at Houston, Clinical Research Unit Informatics Core.
 He earned an A.B. in German from the University of Illinois at Urbana-Champaign, an M.A. in German from the University of Texas at Austin, and a Master's of Library Science from the University of North Texas.
-Mr. Bearden has been a developer for over seven years; his current work includes XML language development, digital typesetting, and database development.
+Mr. Bearden has been a developer for over seven years; his past work includes XML language development, digital typesetting, and database development.
+He is presently involved in mining clinical data for research purposes, including the application of natural language processing techniques to unstructured text.
 He has experience with Python, Jython, Java, SQL, XSLT 1.0, LaTeX, XSL-FO, and RelaxNG.
-He is involved in mining clinical data for research purposes, including the application of natural language processing techniques to unstructured text.

 Michael Byrne is a programmer analyst in the UTHealth’s SBMI Clinical Research Unit Informatics Core.
 He graduated from Texas A&M University with a degree in Applied Mathematics in 2004 and joined the Neurobiology department at the University Of Texas Medical School.
 Prior to joining UTHealth, he spent five years modeling neurobiological processes involved with learning and memory at the molecular scale and developed tools such as the Cellular Dynamic Simulator.
 Mr. Byrne joined the School of Biomedical Informatics in 2010 and is currently leading the Master Person Index project, aimed at resolving the issues arising from duplicate patient records occurring within billing data.